samuel40791765/ImageServer/README.md

 # ImageServer
-This program allows to IP addresses on the same network to send images to each other.
+This program allows two IP addresses on the same network to send images to each other.

 Use Linux to run